-Working with the Peale Center to uncover its past life as the first public high school open to Black students, this show evolved into a look at how the history of education continues to shape Baltimore City.
+Working with the Peale Center to uncover its past life as the first public high school open to Black students in Baltimore, this show evolved into a look at how the history of education continues to shape Baltimore City.

 Full documentation: https://xxxxware.com/renovations